 You can even quickly add highlighted resources during a disaster event to point your visitors right to the information and resources they need.
 You can also set up advanced, guided searches that are both visually appealing and direct your community to the right resources

 Our Resource API is another option for referral sharing, giving you and your developers access to your resource data so it can be used in whatever ways you see fit, such as creating a home built web directory, mobile apps, and more.
 You can also make use of “data repositories” and place resource information of your choosing, converted by us into an open-source format, into cloud-based systems where it can be extracted by authorized third parties and partners for their use.
 This method is scalable as well — able to respond to high demand in the event of a sudden increase in volume of requests one might experience in a disaster.
 Such sharing is ideal in situations where you need to make your community resource database available to hospitals, police departments, emergency management departments and others so they can make use of such information and disseminate it to the public if they wish.
 Of course these agreements between your helpline and such organizations often prove to be a revenue generator as well.
-To learn more about data repositories, check out the webinar we hosted on this topic presented by iCarol Co-founder and Chief Technology Officer, Neil McKechnie.
+To learn more about data repositories, check out the webinar we hosted on this topic presented by iCarol Co-founder, Neil McKechnie.